codegirls/materials/2014-03-25-javascript-steps.md

     -1;
     3.141592653589793;

+Try and see if JavaScript understands your favourite numbers.
+Try writing numbers as you would do on paper and see if JavaScript understands them.
+If it doesn't, it will complain.
+(Most likely with a `SyntaxError`.)

+Also, what's the biggest number JavaScript understands?
+What does it do if you give it a bigger number than that?

     // And objects:
     {}

     // Objects have attributes:
     ({a: 1, b: 2});    // an object with the attributes `a` and `b`

+Ok, what can you do with objects and numbers?
+Try and see if you can make some of the following:

+* an object describing a person that is `n` years old
+* an object that describes several persons (an object can contain objects)

+In general, you can put any values into an objects, even functions!

     // So now we have numbers and objects, but how can we do anything
     // with them?